techrabbit58/madnick/README.md

 | P-Flag | Positive Flag                | Set if the ACC has a value greater or equal 500,<br>reset if 0 <= ACC < 500                                                 |

 The LMC instructions support direct addressing (ADD, SUB, LDA, STA, BRA, BRP, BRZ) and implicit addressing (INP, OUT, HLT).
-Indirect addressing is not supported.
+Indirect addressing is not supported on CPU level.

 * ADD works like ACC = (ACC + MDR) mod 1000.
 * SUB works like ACC = (ACC + 1000 - MDR) mod 1000